chokevin8/chokevin8.github.io/_projects/2_project.md

 We train two different models: 1) Nuclei segmentation model using [HoVer-Net](https://arxiv.org/pdf/1812.06499v5.pdf) and 2) Tissue segmentation model using [DeepLabV3+](https://arxiv.org/pdf/1802.02611.pdf) and/or [UNet++](https://arxiv.org/abs/1807.10165).
 In order to train these supervised models, we manually annotate the nuclei or the twelve different tissue classes in the training and validation images.
+I hypothesized DeepLabV3+ to be a more lightweight model due to its ASPP (atrous spatial pyramid pooling) module and depthwise separable convolution, while Unet++ to be a more heavyweight but accurate model due to its dense skip connections.
+However, both models had negligible differences in their F-1 scores on the validation set.

 Then, after confirming the model performance using overall precision and recall (F1 score) on the test dataset, we use a post-processing pipeline to extract different meaningful 2D features.
 Some example features to extract are individual tissue compositions and its area, distance between different cells and tissues (ex. distance between fibroblast and sweat glands), and more.